zima-0201/Discord-Starsky-ChatBot/README.md

 Starsky Bot is a Discord bot that interacts with the Starsky API to generate documents and images using AI.
 This bot allows you to create documents based on templates, retrieve account information, and generate images based on prompts.

-## Features
+## Core Features

-- Create documents using various templates.
+- **Document Creation:** Generate documents using various templates.
-- Generate images using the Starsky AI.
+- **Image Generation:** Create images using the Starsky AI.
-- Retrieve account information from Starsky API.
+- **Account Information:** Retrieve information from the Starsky API.
-- Set up your Starsky API key for authentication.
+- **Easy Setup:** Set up your Starsky API key for authentication.

 ## Commands

 ### `$account`

-Retrieve information about your Starsky account, including account name, plan name, total words, and used words.
+Retrieve detailed information about your Starsky account, including account name, plan name, total words, and used words.

 ### `$templates [template_id]`

 View available templates or create a new document using a selected template.
-If a `template_id` is provided, the bot will guide you through creating a document with the chosen template.
+If a `template_id` is provided, the bot will guide you through the document creation process with the chosen template.

 ### `$image [prompt]`